mrkkrp/markkarpov.com/post/short-bs-and-text.md

   UTF-16 compactness.

-* It does not support slicing because it does not store start/end offsets saving some bytes this way as well.
+* It does not support slicing because it does not store start/end offsets saving several bytes this way as well (may be a big deal if you have many short `ShortText` values).

 So the use case for `ShortText` is when you have to store a lot of short text values in memory.
 This is the case e.g. with Cabal which needs to store